 - Common Terms to Include in a Rental Agreement

-While there’s nothing wrong with a tried-and-true “For Rent” sign sticking out of a freshly cut lawn, today’s renters are more likely to find their next home online.
-Yelp-like rental reviews and search tools that update in real time are right on everyone’s phone.
-These websites offer services that have made it more competitive for landlords needing to find their next great tenant.
-These online rental marketplaces and best rental listing sites can help you target the right renters and help advertise your property.
+While there's nothing wrong with a tried-and-true "For Rent" sign on a freshly cut lawn, today's renters are more likely to find their next home online.
+Rental sites and search tools that update in real time have made finding great renters more competitive.
+However, these online rental marketplaces can also help you target the right renters and advertise your property.

 Spring Prep Tip: A good landlord-tenant relationship is based on cooperation and transparency.
-From before a lease is signed, make it clear your intent to inspect.
-Let your tenant know when you’ll be coming by—especially because there are many laws surrounding landlord visits.
-If you have a current tenant, send them an email saying you want to schedule something with them.
-Then, follow these tips on performing a property inspection check, how to do it legally and what to look for.
+From before a lease is signed, make your intent to inspect clear.
+Let your tenant know when you'll be coming by-especially because there are many laws surrounding landlord visits.
+If you have a current tenant, send them an email saying you want to schedule something.
+Then, follow the linked tips above for performing a property inspection check, how to do it legally, and what to look for.

-It can often feel overwhelming weighing all the factors that go into deciding how much to charge for rent.
+Weighing all the factors involved in setting the rental rate can get overwhelming.
 Square footage.
 Amenities.
 Neighborhood.
 Architectural style.
 The list is endless.
-As an independent landlord, it’s important to understand to not only set your rental rate around profitability, but to be competitively priced for attracting a high number of great prospective tenants.
+As an independent landlord, it's important to not only set your rental rate around profitability, but to also attract a high number of great prospective tenants.
 To find the sweet spot, these tips for estimating rent may help maximize income while minimizing risk.

-Spring Prep Tip: Determining the proper rental price for this time of year doesn’t have to be challenging.
+Spring Prep Tip: Determining the proper rental price for this time of year doesn't have to be challenging.
 Simply use rental listing sites like Craigslist, Hotpads, or Zillow, and set the search filters to match your property.
-If you have a 3 bd/2 ba, what are they going for in your neck of the woods?
+If you have a 3 bd/2 ba, look up what they're going for in your neck of the woods.
 The more honest with your evaluation of your property, the more accurate the pricing research will be.

-From ensuring that you are treating your rental property like a business to using the full power of the Internet to find tenants, run background checks, and set a rent price that maximizes your income, this guide shares valuable techniques that both new and veteran independent landlords will find helpful for better managing their property investment.
+Learn how to treat your rental property like a business, use the full power of the internet to find tenants, run better renter background checks, set a rent price that maximizes your income, and more.
+These valuable techniques can help both new and veteran independent landlords manage their property investments even better.

 Spring Prep Tip: Great tenants come from keeping great records.
-Before you even begin searching for new renters, create a folder on your computer to manage all your paperwork and files for this property.
-This should become your “vault” for everything tenant-related, including background check results, notes from inspections, and copies of documents such as the renter’s insurance, the signed leasing agreement and any notes of neighbors contacting you directly regarding the tenant.
+Before you start searching for new renters, create a folder on your computer to manage all the paperwork and files for your property.
+This should become your "vault" for everything tenant-related, including background check results, notes from inspections, and copies of documents such as the renter's insurance, the signed leasing agreement and any notes of neighbors contacting you directly regarding the tenant.

 The names "lease agreement" and "rental agreement" are often used interchangeably.
 But these terms can refer to two distinct types of agreements.
 Discovering the separate strengths of both leases and rental agreement, serves to guide you toward a more solid contract between you and the person paying you rent each month.
 Failing to offer the proper one to your prospective tenant could result not only in confusion but having the unintended consequences of lowering your expected rental income.